jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Attacking a Lever of Power

 Adjusters hold the insurance checkbook in their hands.
 They decide how much to pay out on every claim.
 Making adjusters use telephones isn't an accident.
 It's a massive lever of power to say, "call me when I'm available."
 By easing congestion and taking away the DINGS, I was, in effect, taking away the insurance company's ability to create friction for anyone withdrawing money.
-And, lessening crashes wasn't much of a selling point either.
+And, sadly, lessening crashes wasn't much of a selling point either.

 This was never officially said to me.
 Remember being far from the frontline makes people not realize the consequences of their actions.
 In fact, most insurance decision-makers today have never even spoken with a customer, nevermind processed a claim.
 They'd watch Smithereens with no tearful recognition.